-Even if you hit your Q2 goals, your usual funnel metrics have definitely shifted.
+Even if you hit your some goals, post-pandemic/stagflation funnel metrics have definitely shifted.
 We’re seeing:

 - some campaigns surprisingly worked or underperformed

-- trade shows and in-person events are cancelled
+- trade shows and in-person events are still lightly attended

-- a lot of teams are working with a lead deficit heading into 2H
+- a lot of teams are trying to dig out of a lead deficit

 - win rates changed as people put purchases on hold or rushed to fill a gap

 - pricing is dropping and sales cycles lengthening

 - layoffs have limited what campaigns can even be executed

 - annual revenue goals changed, with specific geographies or products newly prioritized

 - marketing efforts are focusing on existing business